OpenIPC/docs/src/content/docs/hardware/OpenIPC/OpenIPC Bonnet.md

 ### 3. **All-in-One FPV Radio Controller**

-Integrate into a custom radio build running OpenIPC, with HDMI output, ELRS, and touchscreen or physical controls.
+Integrate into a custom RC radio build running OpenIPC, with HDMI output, ELRS, and touchscreen or physical controls.
 Combines control and real-time video in a single device.

 ### 4. **Goggles-Mounted VRX**